TheYemi/kubernetes-demo/README.md

 ## Ingress
 An NGINX Ingress controller handles all external routing through a single NodePort (30080).
 The ALB forwards all traffic to this one port, and NGINX routes requests to the correct ClusterIP service based on the URL path.
 This replaces the previous setup where each service needed its own NodePort, ALB target group, and listener.
 Adding a new service now only requires an Ingress YAML manifest, no Terraform changes needed.
-Services that run under a subpath are configured to be aware of their prefix: Grafana uses GF_SERVER_SERVE_FROM_SUB_PATH, Prometheus and Alertmanager use --web.external-url, and ArgoCD uses NGINX rewrite rules to strip the /argocd prefix.
+Services that run under a subpath are configured to be aware of their prefix: Grafana uses GF_SERVER_SERVE_FROM_SUB_PATH, Prometheus and Alertmanager use --web.external-url, and ArgoCD uses --rootpath.

 ## CI/CD Pipeline
 The GitHub Actions pipeline triggers on pushes to `application/` on the `main` branch.